Configuring the Timeline

 Across the top of most timelines is a header, consisting of date labels arranged to mark the divisions of time.
 A header may have one or more rows, representing different time units; in the above example, you see a view showing years in the first row and quarters in the second.

 It’s also often useful to have vertical gridlines marking time units in your timeline.
 Gridlines normally correspond with date labels in the header, but you can also set up gridlines for an unlabeled unit if you want.
 Gridlines can be assigned different weights and styles per header row or unit.
+(When dragging events, gridlines also provide boundaries that your dragging snaps to, for easy alignment, if you want.)

 Taken together, the set of time units, header labels, and gridlines applied to a timeline is called the timeline configuration.
 There are five built-in configurations: years, quarters, months, weeks, and days, and you can create and customize your own, as described below.